c6z3h/ai-career-notes/readme.md

 # Updates at a glance / what I did today:
 - Decided to put off LeetCode practice -- algorithms are useful, but to re-evaluate my interests is more important.
-- Continued Udacity AWS ML Course -- TODAY: Object-Oriented Programming (Creating and testing a Class)
+- Continued Udacity AWS ML Course -- TODAY: Machine Learning in AWS
 - Did Book: Think and Grow Rich self-questionnaire
 - Searched for Reinforcement Learning jobs, sent Career Coach RL resune.
 ## Next: